Who Is Edward Snowden?

 He also emphasized that his case resonates beyond him.
 "This really isn’t about me," he said.
 "It’s about us.
 It’s about our right to dissent.
 It’s about the kind of country we want to have."

-A day later, on September 15th, the House Intelligence Committee released a three-page unclassified summary of a report about its two-year investigation into Snowden’s case.
+On September 15, the House Intelligence Committee released a three-page unclassified summary of a report about its two-year investigation into Snowden’s case.
 In the summary, Snowden was characterized as a “disgruntled employee who had frequent conflicts with his managers,” a “serial exaggerator and fabricator” and “not a whistle-blower.”

 “Snowden caused tremendous damage to national security, and the vast majority of the documents he stole have nothing to do with programs impacting individual privacy interests — they instead pertain to military, defense and intelligence programs of great interest to America’s adversaries,” the summary of the report stated.

 Members of the committee also unanimously signed a letter to President Obama asking him not to pardon Snowden.
 “We urge you not to pardon Edward Snowden, who perpetrated the largest and most damaging public disclosure of classified information in our nation’s history,” the letter stated.
 “If Mr. Snowden returns from Russia, where he fled in 2013, the U.S. government must hold him accountable for his actions.”

 Snowden responded on Twitter saying: "Their report is so artlessly distorted that it would be amusing if it weren't such a serious act of bad faith."
 He followed with a series of tweets refuting the committee's claims and said: "I could go on.
 Bottom line: after 'two years of investigation,' the American people deserve better.
 This report diminishes the committee."

 Snowden also tweeted that the release of the committee's summary was an effort to discourage people from watching the biopic Snowden, which was released in the United States on September 16, 2016.

 Edward Snowden and Donald Trump